-While writing his American president screenplay, Aaron conducted extensive research on site visits to the White House.
+While writing his American president screenplay, Sorkin conducted extensive research on-site visits to the White House.
 He took bits of this research to form the idea for The West Wing, then fleshed out the character of President Bartlet with deep-dives into historic documents.

-Aaron used the President’s Daily Diary not only to get an understanding of what life is like in the White House, but also as inspiration for characters and plot lines.
+Sorkin used the President’s Daily Diary not only to get an understanding of what life is like in the White House but also as an inspiration for plotlines and characters in the Bartlet administration.
 For example, in one diary he found a notation about a junior aide getting lost.
 Apparently, the president’s motorcade departed as soon as the president got in his car.
 If someone had left the group—say to go to the bathroom or buy a bottle of water—they could get left behind.
-Of tidbits like this, Aaron says: “I think great—there’s an episode.”
+Of tidbits like this, Sorkin says: “I think great—there’s an episode.”

-While The West Wing is a political drama, it’s primarily about the relationships between the characters.
+While The West Wing is a political drama that explores plenty of storylines and tense moments between Republicans and Democrats, it’s primarily about the relationships between the characters.
 What goes on in the lives of the First Lady, the Vice President, the Deputy Chief of Staff?
 What’s important to them?
 What minutiae makes President Bartlet Jed Bartlet, or Charlie Young Charlie?
 It’s these questions—and their answers—that provide the seedlings of plotlines that can develop into entire season-long, or sometimes series-long, arcs.

-The President’s Daily Diary also gave Aaron a sense of the president not as a figurehead and world leader, but as a person.
-That perspective helped him flesh out President Bartlet into the fully three dimensional character Martin Sheen went on to play.
+The President’s Daily Diary also gave Sorkin a sense of the president not as a figurehead and world leader, but as a person.
+That perspective helped him flesh out President Bartlet into the fully three-dimensional character Martin Sheen went on to play.

-“I just got really interested in the president as a person,” Aaron says.
+“I just got really interested in the president as a person,” Sorkin says.
 “Like, when he runs out of toothpaste, what happens?”

 Find more screenwriting inspiration in Aaron Sorkin’s MasterClass.